 - Set yourself some personal projects to shoot for.
 This could be a series of pictures of household objects shot in imaginative ways–great for those grey, rainy days when you don’t want to go out.
 Alternatively, you could pick a scene in your hometown that you photograph regularly through the seasons.
 Why not try creating a photo essay?
 Visit somewhere new, and tell its story through a series of photographs.
 That;s another reason I chose a platform like PhotoBlog.
 The site design really lends itself to storytelling and photo essays.
 I enjoy having the freedom to add text to my post or just let the photos do all the talking.

 - Use your 365 as an excuse to visit new places.
 You don’t need to travel huge distances.
 For example, there could be a photogenic church you’ve never visited before in the next town.

 - Make a photo book at the end of the year.
 You’ll certainly see an improvement in your pictures and it’s great to have something concrete to show family and friends.

 Finally, and most importantly, have fun!
 You’re doing this because you’ve chosen to, not because you have to.
 Yes, there will be days when it feels like so much effort to get your camera out, but think of the feeling of achievement you’ll have when you do.
 Good luck!

 Start Your Own 365 Project

 Ready to get started on a 365 project of your own?
 We’ve made a calendar full of 365 photo ideas to help you through the year.
 Download your free copy here or check out the list in this blog post.
-Subscribe to our mailing list and get valuable photography education and inspiration.
+Get valuable photography education and inspiration.